-In 2020, our board held five meetings.
-All directors attended at least 75% of the meetings of the board and of the committees on which they served during 2020.
+In 2021, our board held five meetings.
+All directors attended at least 75% of the meetings of the board and of the committees on which they served during 2021.
 Our board met quarterly and our non-management directors met periodically in executive sessions without management.
-In 2020, our board appointed Frank R. Martire to serve as Lead Independent Director.
-Mr. Martire presides over each executive session of our board.
-We do not, as a general matter, require our board members to attend our annual meeting of shareholders, although each of our directors is invited to attend our 2020 annual meeting.
-None of our directors attended our 2020 annual meeting.
+Our Lead Independent Director presides over each executive session of our board.
+We do not, as a general matter, require our board members to attend our annual meeting of shareholders, although each of our directors is invited to attend our 2022 annual meeting.
+None of our directors attended our 2021 annual meeting.